Skip to main content

 We run two annual courses for fee-paying delegates, a winter course on choice modelling and stated choice design and a summer course on advanced choice modelling.
 Both courses use the Apollo package in R for model coding and estimation.
 Full details of this are given below.
 In addition, we offer tailor-made courses on choice modelling and/or stated preference design.
 We are flexible in terms of timing and deliver these courses worldwide.
 Recent examples include a course on stated preference design run at the National Cheng Kung University, Taiwan and a course on choice modelling run in Singapore.
 For more details, please contact us.

-The courses will be held in Leeds this year.
+The courses will be held in Leeds.
 Lectures allow ample time to ask questions.
 Tutorials consist of exercises in Apollo and Ngene.

 Please see below for details.